Henry Clinton (British Army officer, born 1730): Campaigns in 1776

 Clinton and Parker rejoined the main fleet to participate in General Howe's August 1776 assault on New York City.
 Clinton pestered Howe with a constant stream of ideas for the assault, which the commander in chief came to resent.
-Howe did however adopt Clinton's plan for attacking George Washington's position in Brooklyn.
+Howe did, however, adopt Clinton's plan for attacking George Washington's position in Brooklyn.
 At the 27 August Battle of Long Island, British forces led by Howe and Clinton, following the latter's plan, successfully flanked the American forward positions, driving them back into their fortifications on Brooklyn Heights.
-However, Howe refused Clinton's recommendation that they follow up the overwhelming victory with an assault on the entrenched Americans, due to a lack of intelligence as to their strength and a desire to minimize casualties.
+However, Howe refused Clinton's recommendation that they follow up the overwhelming victory with an assault on the entrenched Americans, due to a lack of intelligence as to their strength and a desire to minimise casualties.
 Instead, Howe besieged the position, which the Americans abandoned without loss on 29 August.
 General Howe was rewarded with a knighthood for his success.

 Howe then proceeded to take control of New York City, landing at Kip's Bay on Manhattan, with Clinton again in the lead.
 Although Clinton again suggested moves to cut Washington's army off, Howe rejected them.
 In October Clinton led the army ashore in Westchester County in a bid to trap Washington between the Hudson and Bronx Rivers.
 However, Washington reached White Plains before Clinton did.
 After a brief battle in which Washington was pushed further north, Howe turned south to consolidate control of Manhattan.
 By this time the relationship between the two men had broken down almost completely, with Howe, apparently fed up with Clinton's constant stream of criticisms and suggestions, refusing to allow Clinton even minor deviations in the army's marching route.

 In November Howe ordered Clinton to begin preparing an expedition to occupy Newport, Rhode Island, desired as a port by the Royal Navy.
 When Howe sent General Cornwallis into New Jersey to chase after Washington, Clinton proposed that, rather than taking Newport, his force should be landed in New Jersey in an attempt to envelop Washington's army.
 Howe rejected this advice, and Clinton sailed for Newport in early December, occupying it in the face of minimal opposition.